How to create systemic change across the cocoa sector in Côte d’Ivoire

 We have also worked with the food corporation Cargill in creating and implementing their highly successful Coop Academy.
 The Academy consists of four weeks of training for cooperative managers, which both begin and end with a SCOPE assessment.
 The Coop Academy has trained over 850 cooperative managers, which has allowed them to reach over 5000 farmers.
 Our assessments show that the average cooperative increased its professionalism by 20%, which leads to various improvements like access to finance and increased production.

-Our commitment to Côte d’Ivoire was further strengthened through the formalization of our relationship with Velior Développement.
+We further strengthened our commitment to Côte d’Ivoire through the formalization of our relationship with Velior Développement.
 As a member of our Local Expert Network, Velior Dévelopment complements our global expertise with the local knowledge needed to advance agribusiness professionalism in the country.

 These projects and the many more that we’ve done in Côte d’Ivoire have all successfully changed the lives of the cocoa farmers involved.
 However, we need more than a project-to-project solution to make systemic change in the Ivorian cocoa sector.
 Change must be made on a grander scale to reach a significant number of cocoa farmers.
 Instead of simply solving problems on the surface, we must dig deeper and solve the root problems underneath.
 Only then can the cocoa sector genuinely thrive.